EALAC Ph.D. Program (Chinese, Japanese, Korean, or Tibetan studies)

 Prior to entry into the program, the student must have completed at least three years of study in the East Asian language of specialization.
 In addition, a student who is a candidate for the M.Phil. and Ph.D. degrees must fulfill the following requirements:

 The student must take twelve one-semester courses for grade credit, at least six of which must be graduate-level colloquia or seminars.
 One of the twelve courses must be outside the student’s East Asian country of specialization.
-The student is strongly urged to take a methodology course appropriate to his or her discipline to be determined in consultation with the adviser.
+The student is strongly urged to take a methodology course appropriate to his or her discipline to be determined in consultation with the advisor.
 The student should take a bibliography course dealing with or appropriate to the country of specialization when available.
 The methodology and bibliography courses are counted as two of the twelve required courses.
-The choice of courses must be approved by the student’s adviser and by the DGS.
+The choice of courses must be approved by the student’s advisor and by the DGS.
 Courses in first-year classical Chinese can be counted toward the twelve courses.
 Second-year classical Chinese can be counted as a graduate colloquium/seminar.

 All students, including those already holding an M.A., write a research paper to be completed by the end of the third semester.
 Students who enter the program without an M.A. in East Asian Languages and Cultures from Columbia University should apply to receive the M.A. degree upon completion of this paper (which will count as the M.A. thesis, 25 to 30 pages in length) and course requirements.
 Any student who has already received an M.A. in East Asian Languages and Cultures from Columbia University is exempt from having to apply for another M.A. from us, as well as from the additional paper requirement.
-However, two additional papers must be completed by all other students by the time of the oral examination, one paper based on research in primary sources, and one paper outside the student’s primary specialization to be chosen in consultation with, and submitted to, the adviser.
+However, two additional papers must be completed by all other students by the time of the oral examination, one paper based on research in primary sources, and one paper outside the student’s primary specialization to be chosen in consultation with, and submitted to, the advisor.

 This is done by completing the following two steps:

-1) Apply for the M.A. degree with the Registrar.
-This can be done online via their website:
+- Apply for the M.A. degree with the Registrar.